franc136/2022_Cyclistic_Case_Study/README.md

 #### Total Rides by Member Type

-To help define the difference between Member and Casual riders, I first looked at total rides by each member type and found member riders made up the greater majority of total rides taken.
+To help define the difference between member and casual riders, I first looked at total rides by each member type and found member riders made up the greater majority of total rides taken.

 ![Total rides by member type](/Viz/Total_rides_by_member.png)

+#### Average Ride Time

+I next looked at how long each of the member groups was averaging their respective ride durations.
+Despite member riders taking more rides, I found that casual riders were taking much longer rides, which were almost twice as long as member riders.

+![Average Ride in Min](/Viz/Avg_ride_min.png)

+####

 ## Summary and Business Recommendations

-![Average Ride in Min](/Viz/Avg_ride_min.png)